gregbellan/Stabl/README.md

 * `run_cv_*.py`: Python scripts to run the sample datas in Cross-Validation
 * `run_val_*.py`: Python scripts to run the sample datas in Training-Validation
 * `run_synthetic_*.py`: Python scripts to run the synthetic benchmarks

+> **_NOTE:_**
+> The different scripts may take some time to begin because of the dependence with julia.
+However, once started, the
+> time to run should come back to normal.

 ## Input data
 When using your own data, you have to provide